GLEON/Bayes_forecast_WG/5_Model_output/readme.txt

 The names of the .csv files for each model follow the naming convention below:
 [model name]_[sources of uncertainty included in hindcast]_[year of hindcast]_[week of year].csv
 For example, the following file:
-AR_det.prediction_2015_1.csv contains the 1-4 week hindcasts generated for weeks 1-4 of the 2015 sampling season for the AR model, with no forms of uncertainty included
+AC_det.prediction_2015_1.csv contains the 1-4 week hindcasts generated for weeks 1-4 of the 2015 sampling season for the AC model, with no forms of uncertainty included
 A second example:
 GDD_hindcast.IC.Pa.D.P._2016_12.csv contains the 1-4 week hindcasts generated for weeks 12-15 of the 2016 sampling season for the GDD model, and includes initial conditions, parameter, driver, and process uncertainty